kirwaboit/rwakiPython/README.md

 6. Is your sister still considering going back into data science

-7. Finaly if there is anythign I can do to assist you please let me know, ty!
+7. Finally if there is anything I can do to assist you please let me know, ty!
 8. I am proud of the progress you have made!!! umetoka mbali!! and you have achieved alot

 ivy.njoroge@gmail.com

-​
+	## Notes

+### 2/9/2022

+- Docker, created public repo
+- nodeJs is a frame work for doign backend  webdevelopment, good way to start if goign into fullstack dev
+- microservices - way to create services that scale on demand, run apps on containers, managed by kubernetes